a9977321/Phantom-Domain-2019/README.md

 Profile Setting
 Last updated by a9977321 on Sept.
 17th, 2019

 Victory conditions will be given at the beginning of the game.
-A partial profile will be given at the game beginning, which contain 1 ability for each player and the aliiance info of its owner as well as the flag info of good players.
+A partial profile will be publicated at the game beginning, which contain 1 ability for each player and the aliiance info of its owner as well as the flag info of good players.

 Player1
 Alliance: Evil(phantom)